Chapter 27: Cultural Diffusion from the West via Lake Baikal

 Needed to defend selves from the north

-The Shang did not have to defend themselves particularly from the peaceful south.
+The Shang did not have to defend their society from the peaceful cultures to the south.
 However the north was a different story.
-Not only did nomadic raiders attack from the northeast, out of Manchuria, but also increasingly they began attacking also from the northwest across the Pass between Mongolia and the Upper Yellow River.
-For this reason walled fortifications began to be built to keep the barbarians out.
+Not only did nomadic raiders attack from the northeast, out of Manchuria, but also increasingly they began attacking from the northwest across the Pass between Mongolia and the Upper Yellow River.
+For this reason, walled fortifications began to be built to keep the ‘barbarians’ out.
 What military technology did these peoples to the north possess that was so threatening to the Shang?

 Let us look briefly at the development and spread of bronze military technology to get a better perspective on the question.